 2. Sell Things and Make Things!

 Do you know what your skills are?
 If you know that you have a skill in a particular craft, utilize it.
 Whether you’re handy with a craft knife, or you knit as well as your Nana, you could be well on your way to selling some of your creations in no time!
-All you need is the materials to make a few, to begin with, a listing on a site such as Etsy or eBay or a place at a craft fair, and the motivation to keep going even when things get tough!
+All you need is the right crafting tools and materials to make a few.
+In order to start selling your wares you’ll want a listing on a site such as Etsy or eBay or a place at a craft fair, and the motivation to keep going even when things get tough!

 3. Work For Your University